Free and Open Source Software and Free Culture Minor

 Humanitarian Free & Open Source Software Development

 This course provides students with exposure to the design, creation and production of Open Source Software projects.
 Students will be introduced to the historic intersections of technology and intellectual property rights and will become familiar with Open Source development processes, tools and practices.
 They will become contributing members of humanitarian software, game and interactive media development communities.
 Students will actively document their efforts on Humanitarian Free and Open Source Software community hubs.
-(Prerequisites: This class is restricted to students with 2nd year standing.)
+(Prerequisites: This class is restricted to students with at least 2nd year standing.)
 Lec/Lab 3 (Spring).

 Legal and Business Aspects of FOSS